abpframework/abp/docs/en/Blog-Posts/2023-12-20 v8_0_Release_Stable/POST.md

 ![](awards.jpeg)

 2023 was the year for ABP.IO to strive with the community.
-On top of last years' [Software Advice's Front Runner of Application Development in 2022](https://blog.abp.io/abp/abpcommercial-2022-front-runner-in-app-development-category) and [GetApp's Application Development Category Leader in 2022](https://blog.abp.io/abp/abpcommercial-2022-category-leader-in-app-development-category), we won **5 awards** this year from **Gartner**!
+On top of last year's [Software Advice's Front Runner of Application Development in 2022](https://blog.abp.io/abp/abpcommercial-2022-front-runner-in-app-development-category) and [GetApp's Application Development Category Leader in 2022](https://blog.abp.io/abp/abpcommercial-2022-category-leader-in-app-development-category), we won **5 awards** this year from **Gartner**!

 > If you are interested in these awards and want to learn more, you can check out our [blog post](https://blog.abp.io/abp/ABP-Commercial-Won-5-Recognitions-from-Gartner-in-2023)!